 Our standards-aligned curriculum is designed to help students gain a deep understanding of core science concepts.
-We do this by offering a variety of courses in biology, chemistry and physics, including three of the College Board's yearlong Advanced Placement classes in science:
+We do this by offering a variety of courses in biology, chemistry and physics, including four of the College Board's yearlong Advanced Placement classes in science:

-► AP Physics 1
+► AP PHYSICS 1

 This course, for 11th graders, is the equivalent of a first-semester introductory college course in algebra-based physics.
 Course topics include Newtonian mechanics as well as work, energy and power, mechanical waves and sound, and introduction to electric circuits.

-► AP Physics 2
+► AP PHYSICS 2

 This course, for 12th graders, is the equivalent of a second-semester introductory college course in algebra-based physics.
 Course topics include principles of fluids, thermodynamics, electricity, magnetism, optics and topics in modern physics.